 At first glance, this loop looks like it cannot be run in parallel because it uses both W(I) and W(I-K).
-Closer inspection reveals that because the value of I varies between K+1 and 2\K, then I-K goes from 1 to K. This means that the W(I-K) term varies from W(1) up to W(K), while the W(I) term varies from W(K+1) up to W(2\K).
+Closer inspection reveals that because the value of I varies between K+1 and 2K, then I-K goes from 1 to K. This means that the W(I-K) term varies from W(1) up to W(K), while the W(I) term varies from W(K+1) up to W(2K).
 So W(I-K) in any iteration of the loop is never the same memory location as W(I) in any other iterations.
 Because there is no data overlap, there are no data dependencies.
 This loop can be run in parallel.
-Elements W, W, and W can be declared W, while variable W is should be declared W.
+Elements W, B, and K can be declared SHARE, while variable I should be declared LOCAL or LASTLOCAL.